arqam-dev/CodeWithArqam/concepts/webdevelopment.md

 <expand title="Indexing: (https://chartio.com/learn/databases/how-does-indexing-work/)">
 ## Indexing: (https://chartio.com/learn/databases/how-does-indexing-work/)

-- Algorithm:
+### Algorithms:

-- Relational DB: B-Tree, B+ Tree, Hash Index, etc.
+1. **Relational DB:** B-Tree, B+ Tree, Hash Index, etc.

-- NoSQL DB: LSM Tree, Bloom filter, etc
+2. **NoSQL DB:** LSM Tree, Bloom filter, etc.

+### How Indexing Works:

-- Indexing adds a data structure with columns for the search conditions and a pointer
+1. Indexing adds a data structure with columns for the search conditions and a pointer
-- The pointer is the address on the memory disk of the row with the rest of the information
+2. The pointer is the address on the memory disk of the row with the rest of the information
-- The index data structure is sorted to optimize query efficiency
+3. The index data structure is sorted to optimize query efficiency
-- The query looks for the specific row in the index; the index refers to the pointer which will find the rest of the information.
+4. The query looks for the specific row in the index; the index refers to the pointer which will find the rest of the information
-- The index reduces the number of rows the query has to search through from 17 to 4.
+5. **Example:** The index reduces the number of rows the query has to search through from 17 to 4.

 </expand>